nice-digital/nice-design-system/technical/installation.md

 ## Latest release

 - Use the latest release directly
-- Not recommended for production setups
+- not recommended for production setups

 <a href="{{ site.repository }}/releases/latest" class="btn">Latest release</a>